WeiJanChang/amr/README.md

 # AMR

-This project aims to categorise images, videos, and posts related to antimicrobial resistant (AMR) on Instagram using Instagram API - Instaloader
+This project aims to categorise and evaluate images, videos, and posts related to antimicrobial resistant (AMR) on Instagram using
+Instagram API - Instaloader

 ## Installation